vkostyanetsky/vkostyanetsky/README.md

 I also secretly have a passion for cycling and video games.

-### Check out my projects
+### Check out my pet projects

 ⏰ **Everyday Tools**

+- [Organizer](https://github.com/vkostyanetsky/Organizer) — a CLI tool to manage my tasks and duties
 - [FoodDiary](https://github.com/vkostyanetsky/FoodDiary) — a CLI tool to count calories, proteins, fats & carbohydrates
-- [Organizer](https://github.com/vkostyanetsky/Organizer) — a CLI tool to manage my tasks and duties
 - [RClone Abuser](https://github.com/vkostyanetsky/RCloneAbuser) — a CLI tool to backup a list of files and directories
 - [Service Launcher](https://github.com/vkostyanetsky/ServiceLauncher) — a CLI tool to start and stop lists of Windows services
 - [AIMP Playlists Convertor](https://github.com/vkostyanetsky/AIMPPlaylistsConvertor) — a CLI tool to convert AIMP playlists to the M3U8 format